 If you are using docked windows, you can have them available for use but kept minimized or hidden until you actually need to use them.
 The windows are represented by tabs in the top, bottom, left or right margins of the work area.
+In the illustration, the Browser window is the open hidden window with (continuing downwards) the Resources window, Execution Analyzer window, Properties window, Diagram Toolbox and Notes window hidden in the margin.

-When you move the cursor over the tab, the window displays and you can work within it.
+When you move the cursor over the tab, the window overlays the screen and you can work within it.
 As soon as you move the cursor out of the window, it automatically contracts into the margin tab again.
 This means that you have the maximum work area for performing your main task, with the convenience of still being able to immediately use any of a wide range of other windows.